alexwlchan/alexwlchan.net/src/_drafts/announcing-til.md

 ## Designing for more than aesthetics

-Although I've been pondering this for a while, the recent impetus for these changes was a thoughtful article by Kori about [designing a personal website][melankorin].
+Although I've been pondering this for a while, the impetus for these recent changes was a thoughtful article by Kori about [designing a personal website][melankorin].
-It talkes about the structure of your content, not the visual design -- what do you want to include, how to organise it, how do you make it discoverable.
+It talks about the structure of your content, not the visual design -- what do you want to include, how to organise it, how do you make it discoverable.

 I've come across these ideas before, but never in the context of  a personal site.
 I'm used to seeing content modelling applied to much larger websites that have multiple contributors.